swapnilp/shivshanker/README.txt

 thumbs-up/likes feature.
 It is probably not necessary to setup redis right away unless your work involves that feature.

-Elasticsearch 0.19.2 - Similarly to redis, it is not necessary to setup elasticsearch right away but expect to see an import of the previous search code in the near future.
+Elasticsearch 0.19.2 - requires java to run

 For both redis and elasticsearch, you can arrange to run the daemons in whatever way you like, as long as the services are listening on their default